RazumAI-ch/genai-recipe-audit-benchmark/README.md

 ## 📊 Cost Monitoring

-- All benchmarks track:
+All benchmarks track:

-  - API cost (token-based or runtime-based)
+- API usage and token cost
-  - Runtime duration per model
+- Runtime per model
 - Score per run

-This enables future reporting on performance-to-cost tradeoffs across models.

 ---

 ## 🚚 Deployment Roadmap

-- ✅ CLI-based runner with Docker and PostgreSQL
+- ✅ CLI-based execution (Docker + PostgreSQL)
-- 🔜 Web app frontend for:
-  - Triggering benchmarks
+- 🔜 Web-based interface for running benchmarks and viewing results
-  - Uploading recipes
-  - Viewing dashboards
-  - Comparing model runs

 ---

 ## 📑 Licensing & Reuse

-- GxP1 and GxP2 benchmark logic is fully open-source
+- GxP1 and GxP2 logic is fully open-source
-- GxP3–6 remain commercial-only due to sensitive real-world logic and process mappings
+- GxP3–6 are commercial due to proprietary logic and trace requirements

 ---

 ## 🏁 Final Notes

-- 📢 Benchmark prompt and deviation types are **explicitly tied to ALCOA+ principles** for traceability
+- 📢 Prompts and deviation types are tied to ALCOA+ principles
-- 🔍 Each deviation in the dataset is documented with **why it violates GxP**
+- 🔍 Each deviation includes rationale for GxP non-compliance
-- 🔄 Benchmark system is fully **automated and extensible**, designed to support future models and evaluation modes
+- 🔄 Benchmark is fully automatable and extensible for future LLMs